compulim/bookstore/README.md

 <a href="https://travis-ci.org/compulim/bookstore"><img alt="Build Status" src="https://travis-ci.org/compulim/bookstore.svg?branch=master" /></a>
 <a href="https://coveralls.io/github/compulim/bookstore?branch=master"><img src="https://coveralls.io/repos/github/compulim/bookstore/badge.svg?branch=master" alt="Coverage Status" /></a>

+# What is different than traditional CRUD + cache?

+- Content and summary
+   - Summary is computed from content, via a summarizer function
+   - Summary are broadcasted via Redis to other nodes, content are not broadcasted
+   - List will fetch all summaries, but not content
+   - List is cheap, `O(1)`
+   - Nodes will keep summaries in memory
+- Update is done thru lock-update-unlock pattern with updater function
+   - Updater function can be programmed as optimistic or pessimistic concurrency
+   - We believe this model makes concurrency issues a little bit easier to handle

 # How to use

 For production build, `npm install bookstore`.
 For development build, `npm install bookstore@master`.